 This is a no-brainer.
 There is no question you are going to use a third party payments API.
 You’re trying to launch here, not reinvent online banking.
 The question you have to answer is which one, or which ones, are you going to integrate?

-And are you going to stick to straight payments or are you going to integrate a Buy Now Pay Later service like Afterpay or Klarna?
+And are you going to stick to straight payments through a service like Stripe or are you going to integrate a Buy Now Pay Later service like Afterpay or Klarna?

 Onboarding as a Service – Pendo